harfbuzz/harfbuzz/docs/wasm-shaper.md

 ## How to write a shaping engine in Rust

 You may write shaping engines in any language supported by WASM, by conforming to the API described above, but Rust is particularly easy, and we have one of those high-level interface wrappers which makes the process easier.
-Here are the steps to create an example shaping engine in Rust: (These examples can also be found in `src/wasm/sample/rust`)
+Here are the steps to create an example shaping engine in Rust: (These examples can also be found in [their own reposotry](https://github.com/harfbuzz/harfbuzz-wasm-examples))

 * First, install wasm-pack, which helps us to generate optimized WASM files.
 It writes some Javascript bridge code that we don't need, but it makes the build and deployment process much easier: